KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 <h2> Clean the Dataset - Pre Process </h2>
 <h3> Hand Labeled </h3>

 <p center="left"> After visualy checking the dataset with manually loading several image patches on a free and open Geographic Information System software called <a href="https://www.qgis.org/en/site/">QGIS</a>, we noticed that many images do not contain pixels with flood.
-Additionally we saw that many sentinel 2 images are majored covered with clouds which makes them useless.</p>

-Bellow is an illustration of a sentinel 2 image tile blocked with clouds and the corresponding sentinel 1 tile and the respective label.
+Additionally we saw that many sentinel 2 images are majored covered with clouds which makes them useless.
+Bellow is an illustration of a sentinel 2 image tile blocked with clouds and the corresponding sentinel 1 tile and the respective label.</p>

 <p float="left">
   <img src="./imgs/s2.png" width="200" />